Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-1.md

 Foresight as I prepare for this step: I want to do more than just print the original design.
 I don't have the skills to build something from scratch in Rhino, but I *really* want to try out Grasshopper because messing with parameters that automatically update the design seems more manageable.
 I also recognize that as I prepare for my own prototype, I keep thinking about my lacking skillsets in CAD software to 3D print and lack of know-how for Adobe Illustrator to laser cut.😓 This makes me want to shy away from building my own design, but I must conquer the anxiety in order to try out cool ideas!

 Since the *CD_files* folder contained a lot of file formats, I googled what [files are supported in Rhino 7](https://3danz.com/pages/supported-file-formats-in-rhino-7) to figure out what the files contained.
 I started with opening the *CellPhoneStandModel_All.gh* document.
-There may be some other plugins I have to install, although the Rhino+Grasshopper file seems to be functioning fine.
-We will see.

-**Process + curiosities while exploring the file:**
+**Tinkering with the files:**

 - Lots to explore!
 Started at the top left of the document.
 - Started with the floor model for the activity; inputs included: xyz orientation for camera, width/length, panels for processing iamges, and number types.